 Students tasted Chinese food

-CI teachers took part in the International Night of Wheeler High School
+CI research assistants took part in the International Night of Wheeler High School

 November 3, 2016, Wheeler High School

 On November 3, Wheeler High School held the International Night successfully.
 More than 120 students who come from 24 countries brought a great feast and audio-visual enjoyment.
 As one of the sponsors of activity, the Confucius Institute at Kennesaw State University not only offered a lot of Chinese delicacy, but also sent seven CI research assistants to participate this carnival.

 "Family Picture" of 2016 CI research assistants